We're raising and renovating the world's oldest cast-iron railway bridge

 To minimise noise and disturbance as much as we can, we will be carrying out the vast majority of our work during daytimes only, between 0700 and 1800.
 However, there will be occasions when we will have to carry out work overnight.
 This is when we will be working on the site’s boundary with the railway line and we can only safely carry out this work when trains aren’t running.

-Initial preparation work starts on 6 May 2025.
-This involves the creation of two temporary access roads, leading to two temporary works compounds on either side of the railway line, which will enable plant and materials to be stored and our staff to have office and welfare facilities.
+Initial preparation work started on 6 May 2025.
+This involved the creation of two temporary access roads, leading to two temporary works compounds on either side of the railway line, which enable plant and materials to be stored and our staff to have office and welfare facilities.

 Access to the north compound will be via Manston Lane.
 Access to the south compound will be from William Morris Way.

-It is anticipated that the Public Right of Way across Crawshaw Woods Bridge will be diverted from 30 June 2025.
-The closure and alternative routes will be communicated once confirmed.
+The Public Right of Way across Crawshaw Woods Bridge will be diverted from 30 June 2025.

 An artist’s impression of the raised and refurbished Crawshaw Woods Bridge